Why Mentors Are Crucial To Our Success

 Hope And Happiness

-CJ is a Patrick Pakenham Scholar, studying Law.
-She is mentored by barrister, Jessica.
-In this short film, she explains what a difference that has made, giving her “opportunities and hope, confidence and happiness”.
+CJ was a Patrick Pakenham Scholar, studying Law.
+She was mentored during her degree by barrister, Jessica.
+In this short film, CJ explains what a difference that made, giving her “opportunities and hope, confidence and happiness”.